remla2025-team10/operation/docs/deployment.md

 ![Deployment Architecture Diagram](pics/Deployment-Diagram.png)

-**Figure 1:** High level overview of the deployed (relevant) resources.
+**Figure 1:** High-level overview of the deployed (relevant) resources.
 This includes provisioning, KB cluster, and KB deployment, alongside Monitoring and the local Docker-Compose option.

 More specifically, the project deployment process consists of the following:
 - **Application Services** The application follows a microservice architecture with the following services: